vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 ## Installation

 This entire project is developed in Ubuntu (Debian Linux) Operating System.
 Below installation steps are for Ubuntu OS.
-If you use another OS, then choose the alternative installation steps accordingly in "setup.py" file.
+If you use another OS, then choose the alternative installation steps accordingly in "setup.py" file. (**cat requirements.txt | xargs -n 1 pip install**)

 1. Fork the repository and pull it into your local machine.